- Receiving an inheritance is an incredible blessing, but it can be emotionally and financially challenging.

 The four most common college savings accounts are 529s, Coverdell Educational Savings Accounts, UGMA accounts and UTMA accounts.

 - No set contribution limits (but there are aggregate limits by state)

 - No income restrictions

-- No age limit on withdrawals
+- No age limits on withdrawals

 - Earnings are tax-free